 Ensure Cell Count Compatibility

-For those flying tiny whoops or other micro drones powered by 1S batteries, consider acquiring a charger specifically designed for these smaller batteries.
-Explore my recommendations for Tiny Whoop chargers here: https://oscarliang.com/best-tiny-whoop/#Best-Tiny-Whoop-Chargers
+However, if you’re primarily flying tiny whoops powered by 1S batteries, consider getting a dedicated charger specifically designed for these smaller batteries, which are easier to use.
+Check out my recommended Tiny Whoop chargers here: https://oscarliang.com/best-tiny-whoop/#Best-Tiny-Whoop-Chargers

 Understanding Charging Current Requirements